Davong-Tha/SketchRNN/README.md

 - encoder.py: the encoder module of the model
 - decoder.py: the decoder module of the model
 - customlstm.py: an implementation of lstm with recurrent dropout
+- Sketchrnn.ipynb: a notebook used to train the model

 # Features